 As your baby reaches full term, you may experience more discomfort compared to earlier in your pregnancy.
 To alleviate some of these discomforts, consider the following methods after consulting with your healthcare provider.
 Remember to base your choices on your preferences and available options:

 For heartburn, consult your healthcare provider for dietary and lifestyle recommendations.
-If these don’t help, you can use antacid preparations for relief.
+If these do not help, you can use antacid preparations for relief.

 To improve sleep quality, try using a pillow to support your body or specific areas that require additional comfort.

 Maintain a healthy diet and continue with regular exercise during your third trimester and throughout your pregnancy.
-Don’t overexert yourself; aim to maintain a conversation during workouts.
+Do not overexert yourself; aim to maintain a conversation during workouts.
 Always seek advice from your healthcare provider regarding exercise during pregnancy.
 Read Health Benefits of Daily Physical Activity during Pregnancy.

 Ensure a balanced diet to provide adequate energy, protein, vitamins, and minerals.
 Also, keep yourself sufficiently hydrated.